 Answ.
-This case is sufficiently answered in the former:

-1. You may not use any false dispraise.
+This case is sufficiently answered in the former: 1.
+You may not use any false dispraise.
 2. Nor a true one out of covetousness, nor in a scandalous manner.
-3. But you may help to save another from a cheater, by opening the deceit in charity to him.
+3. But may help to save another from a cheater, by opening leceit in charity to him.

 Quest. xvi.
-'What should I do in doubtful cases, where I am uncertain whether the thing be just or not?'
+'What should I do in doubtful cases, where uncertain whether the thing be just or not?'

-Answ.
-Causeless, perplexing, melancholy scruples, which would stop a man in the course of his duty, are not to be indulged: but in rational doubts, first use your utmost diligence (as much as the nature of the cause requireth) to be resolved; and if yet you doubt, be sure to go the safer way, and to avoid sin rather than loss, and to keep your consciences in peace.
+Insw.
+Causeless, perplexing, melancholy scruples, which d stop a man in the course of his duty, are not to be lged: but in rational doubts, first use your utmost dilie (as much as the nature of the cause requireth) to be ved; and if yet you doubt, be sure to go the safer way, to avoid sin rather than loss, and to keep your concess in peace.

-Quest. xvii.
-'If the buyer lose the commodity between the bargain and the payment, (as if he buy your horse, and he die before payment, or presently after,) what should the seller do to his relief?'
+Quest.
+XVII.
+'If the buyer lose the commodity between pargain and the payment, (as if he buy your horse, and ie before payment, or presently after,) what should the r do to his relief?'

-Answ.
-If it were by the seller's fault, or by any fault in the horse which he concealed, he is to make the buyer full satisfaction.
-If it were casually only, rigorous justice will allow him nothing: and therefore if it be either to a man that is rich enough to bear it without any great sense of the loss, or in a case where in common custom the buyer always standeth to the loss, mere justice will make him no amends.
-But if it be where custom makes some abatement judged a duty, or where the person is so poor as to be pinched by the loss, that common humanity, which all good men use in bargaining, which tempereth justice with charity, will teach men to bear their part of the loss; because they must do as they would be done by.
+Insw.
+If it were by the seller's fault, or by any fault in norse which he concealed, he is to make the buyer full faction.
+If it were casually only, rigorous justice will him nothing: and therefore if it be either to a man is rich enough to bear it without any great sense of the or in a case where in common custom the buyer always leth to the loss, mere justice will make him no amends.
+If it be where custom makes some abatement judged a, or where the person is so poor as to be pinched by the that common humanity, which all good men use in aining, which tempereth justice with charity, will teach to bear their part of the loss; because they must do as would be done by.

-Quest. xviii.
-'If the thing bought and sold prove afterward of much more worth than was by either party understood, (as in buying of ambergris and jewels, it oft falleth out,) is the buyer bound to give the seller more than was bargained for?'
+Quest. xvIII.
+'If the thing bought and sold prove afterof much more worth than was by either party underd, (as in buying of ambergris and jewels, it oft falleth is the buyer bound to give the seller more than was bared for?'

-Answ.
-Yes, if it were the seller's mere ignorance and insufficiency in that business which caused him so to undersell it; (as if an ignorant countryman sell a jewel or ambergris, who knoweth not what it is, a moderate satisfaction should be made him).
-But if it were the seller's trade, in which he is to be supposed to be sufficient, and if it be taken for granted beforehand, that both buyer and seller will stand to the bargain whatever it prove, and that the seller would have abated nothing if it had proved less worth than the price, then the buyer may enjoy his gain; much more if he run any notable hazard for it, as merchants use to do.
+Insw.
+Yes, if it were the seller's mere ignorance and inciency in that business which caused him so to underit; (as if an ignorant countryman sell a jewel or amris, who knoweth not what it is, a moderate satisfaction ld be made him).
+But if it were the seller's trade, in h he is to be supposed to be sufficient, and if it be taken ranted beforehand, that both buyer and seller will stand to bargain whatever it prove, and that the seller would have abated nothing if it had proved less worth than the price, then the buyer may enjoy his gain; much more if he run any notable hazard for it, as merchants use to do.